MIMIR: Deep Regression for Automated Analysis of UK Biobank Body MRI: Methods

 The predictions were evaluated with the intraclass correlation coefficient (ICC) using a two-way random, single measures, absolute agreement definition.
 For this metric, the reliability can be considered good for values above $0.75$ and excellent for those above $0.90$, with a maximum of $1.0$ \cite{koo2016guideline}.
 Additionally, the coefficient of determination (R$^2$), mean absolute error (MAE), mean absolute percentage error (MAPE) and the area under curve of the receiver operating characteristic curve (AUC-ROC) are provided.
-The uncertainty estimates are known to often underestimate the true prediction errors \cite{guo2017calibration}, and were therefore calibrated post-hoc with scaling factors determined on the validation data \cite{langner2021uncertainty}.
+The uncertainty estimates were calibrated with post-hoc scaling factors \cite{langner2021uncertainty}.